gqlgo/directive/README.md

         kind: ['OBJECT']
         field_parent_type:  ['^Mutation$']
         field_type: ['.+']
-        ignore_field:
+        exclude_field:
-        report_format: "%s.%s has no permission directive"
+        report_format: "%s has no permission directive"

 ```

 The `directive` command has a flag, `schema` which will be parsed and analyzed by directive's Analyzer.